Dataset Distillation-based Hybrid Federated Learning on Non-IID Data: RELATED WORK

-The current dataset distillation frameworks are mainly divided into meta-learning frameworks and data matching frameworks \cite{10273632}.
-Ref. \cite{wang2018dataset} proposes a meta-learning framework that adopts a dual optimization approach.
-However, this method involves a nested loop that can be difficult to optimize.
-Considering the existence of closed-form solutions in the kernel regression paradigm, Ref. \cite{nguyen2021dataset} replaces the neural network in the inner loop of the meta-learning framework with a kernel model.
-In the data matching framework, DC \cite{zhao2020dataset, jiang2023delving} and DM \cite{zhao2023dataset, wang2022cafe} aim to match the gradients and distribution of the distilled data with the original data during training.
-Trajectory matching \cite{cazenavette2022dataset} generates synthetic data by matching training trajectories.

-Recently, the integration of dataset distillation into FL has attracted widespread attention.
-In DynaFed\cite{pi2023dynafed}, the server generates distilled data by matching the trajectory after each aggregation and further updates the global model based on these data.
-Ref. \cite{xiong2023feddm} improves communication efficiency and test accuracy by constructing distilled data on each client to locally match the loss landscape of the original data.
-However, these works do not consider the use of D2D (device-to-device) networks to compensate for client heterogeneity.
-Ref. \cite{liu2022meta} introduces a method for extracting meta-knowledge from clients and exchanging it among clients, but this knowledge sharing may be less effective in scenarios with severe data heterogeneity.

-In comparison with the aforementioned works, we design a new framework of HFL to address the issue of non-IID data.
-It extends the idea of constructing heterogeneous topological structure in DFL to HFL, and fully leverages the potential of heterogeneity among clients.
+Table \ref{tab_comparison} summarizes different FL frameworks on non-IID data.
+In comparison with the aforementioned works, we design a new HFL framework to mitigate the challenges of non-IID data from both system level and data level.
+By constructing heterogeneous topology among clients and incorporating dataset distillation, the proposed method can effectively compensate the data heterogeneity among clients and achieve a well-performed global model with low communication overhead.